What Feasts at Night

 What I liked about this book was the way it much more tightly wove together parallels of Easton's war-related PTSD and the horror of dreams.
 While What Moves the Dead felt more like several unrelated stories grafted together, this was a more cohesive novella.

 (If I had any petty wishes, it would be to give Eugenia Potter more of a role here.
-She gets some good quotes, but is ultimately a background character that almost didn't need to …
+She gets some good quotes, but is ultimately a background character that almost didn't …

 avatar for animalculum